getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

   sentry_init(options);

   /* ... */

+  // make sure everything flushes sentry_shutdown();
 }
 ```

+{% capture __alert_content -%}
+Calling `sentry_shutdown()` before exiting the application is critical.
+It
+ensures that events can be sent to Sentry before execution stops.
+Otherwise,
+event data may be lost.
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Warning"
+  content=__alert_content
+  level="warning"
+%}

-Alternatively, the DSN can be passed as `SENTRY_DSN` environment variable when
+Alternatively, the DSN can be passed as `SENTRY_DSN` environment variable during
-running the application.
+runtime.
 This can be especially useful for server applications.

 ### Verifying Your Setup